RamezEssam/SCC-MagnusVs.Fabi-Analysis/README.md

 ## Project Files:
   1. `main.py`: this script pulls the data from chess.com public apis and creates the two csv files: games file, and moves file
   2. `evaluate_moves.py`: this script uses stockfish 15 to evaluate each move made in the moves file
+  3. `SCC MagnusVsFabi Analysis.ipynb`: This is the notebook where we perform the game data analysis.

 ### runtime requirements: